grammade/LetsCheckinYo/README.md

 ##How to Use it?
 1. download the latest release in here https://github.com/dzkfzn/LetsCheckinYo/releases.
 2. Extract the zip and move it to your D:
+3. Before you can run, edit the cred.txt to your account.
+Line 1 is your username, line 2 is your password.
-3. Run LetsCheckinYo.exe
+4. Run LetsCheckinYo.exe
-4. For you that want to register as scheduler task, run script RegisterAsScheduler.exe (Run at 7.25 and 16.35)
+5. For you that want to register as scheduler task, run script RegisterAsScheduler.exe (Run at 7.25 and 16.35)
+6. Haven't 'LULUS VA' yet, ignore if a virus warning pop.
-5. Enjoy!
+7. Enjoy!